List of Indian Premier League awards: Purple Cap

-The Purple Cap, currently known as the Aramco Purple Cap for sponsorship reasons,' is presented to the leading wicket-taker in the IPL.
+The Purple Cap is presented to the leading wicket-taker in each season of the IPL.
 After the introduction of Orange Cap on 25 April 2008, the IPL announced the introduction of the Purple Cap on 13 May 2008.
 The bowler with most wickets in the tournament during the course of the season would wear the Purple Cap while fielding, with the overall leading wicket-taker at the conclusion of the tournament winning the actual Purple Cap award on the day of the season's final.
 In case of a tie, the bowler with superior economy rate would hold the Purple Cap.
-So far only Bhuvneshwar Kumar, Dwayne Bravo, and Harshal Patel have won the Purple Cap twice.
+So far Bhuvneshwar Kumar, Dwayne Bravo, Harshal Patel and Kagiso Rabada have won the Purple Cap twice.
 Dwayne Bravo and Harshal Patel scalped 32 wickets in the 2013 Indian Premier League and 2021 Indian Premier League respectively, the most for any bowlers in a single edition of the tournament but Dwayne Bravo remains ahead of Harshal Patel because of better economy rate of the two as per the IPL rules.

 The then IPL chairman and commissioner Lalit Modi said of the initiative, "We have seen over the course of the inaugural season of the League so far that bowlers have just as important a role to play in winning T20 matches as batsmen do."